Treaty of Waitangi Act 1975: Other amendments

-Legislation implementing various historical Treaty settlements amends section 6 of the Treaty of Waitangi Act to exclude the jurisdiction of the Waitangi Tribunal from further considering the historical claims of the group receiving the settlement.
+Legislation implementing various historical treaty settlements amends section 6 of the Treaty of Waitangi Act to exclude the jurisdiction of the Waitangi Tribunal from further considering the historical claims of the group receiving the settlement.

-2014 Tribunal Findings
+2014 Waitangi Tribunal findings

 In response to the Te Paparahi o Te Raki (Wai 1040) inquiry, the Waitangi Tribunal concluded in 2014 that Māori never conceded their sovereignty in the 1840 treaty as part of Stage One of their inquiry.
 Stage Two of the inquiry will consider events after 1840.